publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch9/schVII/ptC/spt2/m__us_usc_t21_s379h.md

     Subsec. (c).
 [Pub.
 L. 105–115][/us/pl/105/115], § 103(c)(1), substituted “Adjustments” for “Increases and adjustments” in heading.

     Subsec. (c)(1).
 [Pub.
-L. 105–115][/us/pl/105/115], § 103(c)(2), substituted “Inflation adjustment” for “Revenue increase” in heading, “The fees and total fee revenues established in subsection (b) of this section shall be adjusted by the Secretary” for “The total fee revenues established by the schedule in subsection (b)(1) of this section shall be increased by the Secretary” in introductory provisions, and “change” for “increase” after “total percentage” in subpars.
+L. 105–115][/us/pl/105/115], § 103(c)(2), substituted “Inflation adjustment” for “Revenue increase” in heading, “The fees and total fee revenues established in subsection (b) shall be adjusted by the Secretary” for “The total fee revenues established by the schedule in subsection (b)(1) shall be increased by the Secretary” in introductory provisions, and “change” for “increase” after “total percentage” in subpars.
 (A) and (B), and inserted at end “The adjustment made each fiscal year by this subsection will be added on a compounded basis to the sum of all adjustments made each fiscal year after fiscal year 1997 under this subsection.”

     Subsec. (c)(2).
 [Pub.
-L. 105–115][/us/pl/105/115], § 103(c)(3), substituted “September 30, 1997, adjust the establishment and product fees described in subsection (b) of this section for the fiscal year in which the adjustment occurs so that the revenues collected from each of the categories of fees described in paragraphs (2) and (3) of subsection (b) of this section shall be set to be equal to the revenues collected from the category of application and supplement fees described in paragraph (1) of subsection (b) of this section.” for “October 1, 1992, adjust the fees established by the schedule in subsection (b)(1) of this section for the following fiscal year to achieve the total fee revenues, as may be increased under paragraph (1).
+L. 105–115][/us/pl/105/115], § 103(c)(3), substituted “September 30, 1997, adjust the establishment and product fees described in subsection (b) for the fiscal year in which the adjustment occurs so that the revenues collected from each of the categories of fees described in paragraphs (2) and (3) of subsection (b) shall be set to be equal to the revenues collected from the category of application and supplement fees described in paragraph (1) of subsection (b).” for “October 1, 1992, adjust the fees established by the schedule in subsection (b)(1) for the following fiscal year to achieve the total fee revenues, as may be increased under paragraph (1).
 Such fees shall be adjusted under this paragraph to maintain the proportions established in such schedule.”

     Subsec. (c)(3).
 [Pub.
 L. 105–115][/us/pl/105/115], § 103(c)(4), substituted “this subsection” for “paragraph (2)”.